Loranet-Technologies/bivicom-config-bot/releases/bivicom-radar-bot-linux/README_LINUX.txt

 - Sends notifications when complete

 📖 DETAILED INSTRUCTIONS:
-- Read README_GUI.md for full documentation
+- Read COMPLETE_DOCUMENTATION.md for full documentation
-- Read DEPLOYMENT_GUIDE.md for technical details
+- All technical details and GUI instructions included

 🆘 SUPPORT:
 - Check the log files if something goes wrong